kagiko/vaultwarden-wiki/Third-party-packages.md

 Available in the [FreeBSD ports tree](https://www.freshports.org/security/vaultwarden/) and as a binary package in the FreeBSD pkg repository: `pkg install vaultwarden`

+A sample configuration file is provided at `/usr/local/etc/rc.conf.d/vaultwarden.sample`.
+Copy this file to `/usr/local/etc/rc.conf.d/vaultwarden` and edit its content to [configure vaultwarden](https://github.com/dani-garcia/vaultwarden/wiki/Configuration-overview#configuration-options).
+The `vaultwarden` service can then be launched as usual (`service(8)`, etc.).

 ## Multiple RPM and DEB distributions

 openSUSE build service projekt with support for 'CentOS, Debian, Fedora, RHEL, SUSE, Ubuntu'.